 - (b) Manner of Service: (1) General: All petitions shall be served by the Clerk.
 Unless otherwise provided in these Rules or directed by the Court, all other papers required to be served on a party shall be served by the party filing the paper, and the original paper shall be filed with a certificate by a party or a party's counsel that service of that paper has been made on the party to be served or such party's counsel.
 For the form of such certificate of service, see Form 9, Appendix I. Such service may be made by: - (A) Mail directed to the party or the party's counsel at such person's last known address.
-Service by mail is complete upon mailing, and the date of such mailing shall be the date of such service. - (B) Delivery to a party, or a party's counsel or authorized representative in the case of a party other than an individual (see Rule 24(b)). - (C) Mail directed or delivery to the Commissioner's counsel at the office address shown in the Commissioner's answer filed in the case or, if no answer has been filed, the Chief Counsel, Internal Revenue Service, Washington, D.C.
-20224. - (D) Electronic means if the person served consented in writing, in which event service is complete upon transmission, but is not effective if the serving party learns that it did not reach the person to be served.
+Service by mail is complete upon mailing, and the date of such mailing shall be the date of such service. - (B) Delivery to a party, or a party's counsel or authorized representative in the case of a party other than an individual (see Rule 24(b)). - (C) Mail directed or delivery to the Commissioner's counsel at the office address shown in the Commissioner's answer filed in the case or a motion filed in lieu of an answer.
+If no answer or motion in lieu of an answer has been filed, then mail shall be directed or delivered to the Chief Counsel, Internal Revenue Service, Washington, D.C.
+20224.

+(D) Electronic means if the person served consented in writing, in which event service is complete upon transmission, but is not effective if the serving party learns that it did not reach the person to be served.